 Proposed: Investigation Fee To all Customers who request EWSI to investigate sewer trouble where the result of the investigation indicates that the sewer trouble is caused by a private plumbing issue.
-2025 Initial Investigation Fee \$410.00 2025 Subsequent Investigation Fee \$220.00 for second and subsequent appointments Removal of Obstruction Fee To all Customers who request EWSI remo plumbing issue or on the private side o For clarity, EWSI is required to investiga and both fees will be applied. f the Wastewater Collection Service.
-2025 Obstruction Removal Fee Removal only - \$255.00 Rationale: Currently, the 'Initial Investigation' and 'Removal of Obstruction Fees' are on EWS's website and referenced in the Drainage Services Guidelines.
-Although the proposed changes are to fees that are more commercial in nature, EWS, as the regulated utility provider, is often a Customer's first call.
-The proposed changes will keep all sewer service investigation and removal related fees in the same location, thereby increasing clarity for Customers.
-For service calls, EWS informs Customers that they have the choice of service provider and they may use a private firm instead of EWS to complete the service.

-Reference: Current: Schedule 1, Part II, Service Fees and Charges New: Schedule 1, Part III: Service Fees and Charges and Sanitary Sewer Trunk Charges Current: N/A
+2025 Initial Investigation Fee \$410.00 2025 Subsequent Investigation Fee \$220.00 for second and subsequent appointments Removal of Obstruction Fee To all Customers who request EWSI remo plumbing issue or on the private side of For clarity, EWSI is required to investiga and both fees will be applied. f the Wastewater Collection Service.
+2025 Obstruction Removal Fee Removal only - \$255.00 Rationale: Currently, the 'Initial Investigation' and 'EWS's website and referenced in the Dra the proposed changes are to fees that a as the regulated utility provider, is often changes will keep all sewer service inves stigation and removal related fees in the same location, thereby increasing cla arity for Customers.
+For service calls, EWS informs Customers that they have th • may use a private firm instead of EWS to complete the service.
+Reference: Current: Schedule 1, Part II, Service Fees and Charges New: Schedule 1, Part III: Service Fees ar •